Early Excellence

 Exploring the Relationship between Early Years Neuroscience and Practice

-An online conference to explore new ideas and connect with experts who put every child’s mind first
+An online conference that explored new ideas and connected with experts who put every child’s mind first

 Unlock the wonders of young brains!